abpframework/abp/docs/en/Abp-Nightly-Builds.md

 3. Click the `Update` button
 4. Click `OK`

-Then open the **Package Manager Console** and from `Package source` drop**-**down menu, select the new package source you added.
+Then open the **Package Manager Console** and from `Package source` drop-down menu, select the new package source you added.
 If you choose the “abp-nightly” feed and check the `Include prerelease` checkbox.